hasibhassan/vision/README.md

   - Delete account and user data

 - Implements CRUD functionality with authenticated Amazon API Gateway REST API calls to AWS Lambda to spin up an ephemeral function container to handle the request.
 AWS Lambda makes calls to the DynamoDB database and formats the data to send back to the client thru API Gateway.
 All of the backend infrastructure is serverless which makes for an on-demand, pay-per-request billing model.

+  - Like a news article or cryptocurrency to save it to the database and unlike it to delete
+  - Saves the current state of the profile (e.g which tab you were on last) to the database for the client to load server on subsequent visits

+- Uses WebSocket feeds for the real-time crypto ticker price updates from the [Coinbase Pro API](https://docs.cloud.coinbase.com/exchange/docs/overview) - [Example](./components/layouts/LiveChartPage.js)